larskanis/pg-ldap-sync/README.md

 * Set scope of considered users/groups on LDAP and PG side
 * Test mode which doesn't do any changes to the DBMS
 * Both LDAP and PG connections can be secured by SSL/TLS
-* NTLM and Kerberos authentication to LDAP server
+* Password, NTLM and Kerberos authentication to LDAP server

 ## REQUIREMENTS: